Nuclear Engineering and Materials

 One of the keys to nuclear energy thriving in the U.S. is a sustained public perception of responsible stewardship of all aspects of the nuclear fuel cycle, including operational safety, material security, and long-term environmental measures.

-WSU currently offers a certificate in Nuclear Materials and is working to found an Institute of Nuclear Science and Technology (currently under review by the Faculty Senate).
+WSU currently offers a certificate in Nuclear Materials, Science, & Engineering.
 Students graduating with focus in the nuclear sciences are well-prepared for jobs in science and engineering, including local regional opportunities with large engineering companies like Bechtel, WRPS, CH2MHill, high-tech startups such as Terrapower and Avalanche Energy, and national laboratories such as PNNL and INL.
 WSU’s 1 MW TRIGA reactor, housed in the Nuclear Science Center, not only trains undergraduate students to be licensed reactor operators, but also operates cash-positive because of its service to the nuclear medicine isotope commercial community and its core facilities to support college faculty and national laboratories nuclear research.
 Additionally, a long-standing program at the WSU Institute for Materials Research focuses on nuclear physics and radiation detection for homeland security and energy.
 All of these resources and capabilities uniquely establish WSU as a strategic center for nuclear science and enable us to perform world class research and education in this area.

 Our diverse groups of WSU faculty members are committed to safe nuclear power and environmental stewardship and hold expertise in complementary areas.
 In the Voiland College of Engineering & Architecture (VCEA), faculty in the School of Mechanical & Materials Engineering (MME) perform research in nuclear fuels (Field, McCloy), reactor structural materials (Field, McCloy, Zare), reactor monitoring (McCloy), nuclear waste forms (McCloy), radiation detection (McCloy), solid mechanics of materials in extreme environments (Beckman, Zare), environmental chemistry (McCloy, Lin), and nuclear fusion energy (Zare, Leachman).
 New research is targeting the use of radiation-resistant robotics for environmental remediation of nuclear sites, which is being pursued by joint programs between MME (Swensen) and the School of Electrical Engineering and Computer Science (EECS).